SEO Keyword Research Guide: How to Identify the Best Keywords for Quality Traffic

 2. Keyword Difficulty:

-While it’s crucial to find SEO keyword with a good amount of search volume, it’s equally important to pick keywords that you can actually rank for.
+While it’s crucial to find SEO keywords with a good amount of search volume, it’s equally important to pick keywords that you can actually rank for.

 On the other hand, keywords such as “Buy shoes online” is highly competitive given the high demand for essential items like shoes, the large amount of vendors in this space and the international competition.